 KLuS is a long-term community-based archaeological research project involving professionals, academics, students, volunteers and local communities that will deploy a full range of techniques and approaches to the understanding of the lived human experience of the English Civil Wars and its impact upon the people and fabric of King’s Lynn.

 The specific aims of the project include:

 Since its formation in January 2018, the project has firmly established itself in the local historic ‘landscape’, and has raised the profile of King’s Lynn’s importance during the conflict both locally and nationally.

 Since January 2020, the project has been investigating the site of the north-east bastion, and whilst progress was severely impacted by the COVID-19 pandemic, the team has at last returned outside.

 In September 2021, the first excavation of the north-east bastion site took place as part of Channel 4’s Great British Dig series.
 This was very successful and vindicated the project’s research to date.
 The programme will be broadcast on 9th February 2022 at 21:00 on More4 (but check TV schedules nearer the time).

 We will be returning to the north-east bastion site between 17th and 29th July to undertake further excavations.
-To participate, please visit https://www.sharp.org.uk/product-page/king-s-lynn-under-siege-english-civil-war-archaeological-project.
+To participate, please visit our page at the Sharp Project.